aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-gamma/_index.md

 }
 ```

+**Pro tip:** Caching the raster data once reduces memory churn when you apply multiple adjustments in a row.

 ## Step 2: Adjust Gamma

-Now, adjust the gamma of the loaded image using the `adjustGamma` method.
-Fine‑tune the gamma values according to your requirements.

 ```java
 // Adjust the gamma
 rasterImage.adjustGamma(2.2f, 2.2f, 2.2f);
 ```

+You can pass different values for the red, green, and blue channels if you need channel‑specific tweaks.

 ## Step 3: Create TiffOptions

-Create an instance of `TiffOptions` for the resultant image.
-Set various properties, such as bits per sample and photometric options, to tailor the output to your specifications.

 ```java
 // Create an instance of TiffOptions for the resultant image